IliyanKostov9/Mnotes/README.md

 ```

 Connect the MNotesAuthRegisterUserLambda lambda to your AWS Cognito User pool properties as a Pre sign-up trigger Lambda trigger (currently only done manually via the web UI)

+Connect the MNotesAuthRegisterUserLambda lambda to your AWS Cognito User pool properties as a Post login trigger Lambda trigger (currently only done manually via the web UI)

+Create 2 new parameters store entires for the lambda function to be able to access the secrets `/infisical/client_id`,`/infisical/client_secret`,`/infisical/project_id`